SinghShreya05/GSoC-2021/README.md

 I have extracted regex from STRINGS.in file, scripts, extracted regex-csvs can be found in [STRINGSin-Regex-Extraction](https://github.com/fossology/Minerva-Dataset-Generation/tree/main/STRINGSin-Regex-Extraction).

 ### 4. HANDLING REGEX EXPANSION
 To the regex extracted from STRINGS.in file major task was to handle expansions i.e .{1,32}, .{1,64}.
-There were 3 cases considered, to generate ambiguous characters, replacing with empty string, or generating sequence of words from the license itself such that it holds proper meaning to it.
+There were 3 cases considered, to generate ambiguous characters, replacing with an empty string, or generating a sequence of words from the license itself such that it holds proper meaning to it.
 Ambiguous characters were straightaway rejected after discussion with mentors.
-Validated the generated files from the second and third approach using NOMOS and observed that the third appraoach results are drastically better over the second approach.
+Validated the generated files from the second and third approaches using NOMOS and observed that the third approach results are drastically better than the second approach.
-So for the generating sequence of words, I worked on two algorithm and integrated it with the existing codebase.
+So for the generating sequence of words, I worked on two algorithms and integrated them with the existing codebase.

 A. NGRAM
 </br>